 Innovation in Financial Services and Banking

 In so many financial organizations, regulations and oversight require employees to adhere strictly to existing processes.
 The norm is that seniority dictates what and how things are done.
+The toxic culture commonly found in Fiserv organizations discourages quality and innovation.

 - If only the people at the top make the rules, why would employees risk making things better?